What Are Target-Date Funds?

 What to Look For

-For instance, Silver-rated Vanguard Target Retirement 2020 through 2065 options range from 13 basis points (or 0.13% of assets) to 15 basis points.
-The portfolio is made up of low-cost index funds, and Vanguard does not charge a management fee to handle the dynamic asset allocation piece for investors.
+For instance, Silver-rated Vanguard Target Retirement Series charges just 0.08%.
+The portfolio is made up of low-cost index funds, and Vanguard does not charge a management fee to handle the dynamic asset-allocation piece for investors.
 Also, target-date funds built around index funds tend to be cheaper than those built around actively managed funds.
-According to Morningstar's target-date landscape report, the average asset-weighted expense ratio for target-date funds was 0.52% at the end of 2020.
+According to Morningstar's target-date landscape report, the average asset-weighted expense ratio for target-date funds was 0.34% at the end of 2021.

 Asset mix that suits risk tolerance

 Some target-date funds invest more aggressively than others.
-Funds in the Gold-rated BlackRock LifePath Index series have an equity allocation exceeding 98% for investors targeting retirement around 2060, while Silver-rated series JPMorgan SmartRetirement has an equity stake of 85%--nearly 13 percentage points lower--for its similarly dated fund.
+Funds in the BlackRock LifePath Index series have an equity allocation approaching 97% for investors targeting retirement around 2060, while JPMorgan SmartRetirement has an equity stake of 85%--nearly 12 percentage points lower--for its similarly dated fund.

-Investors can also drill down to the underlying exposure to foreign stocks (maybe your risk tolerance doesn't jibe with having a big stake in emerging markets, for instance) or fixed income (perhaps you would prefer to avoid high-yield bonds, as the Vanguard series does).
+Investors can also drill down to the underlying exposure to foreign stocks (maybe your risk tolerance doesn't jibe with having a big stake in emerging markets, for instance) or fixed income (perhaps you would prefer to avoid high-yield bonds).

 A glide path that makes sense

 The rate at which a target-date fund adjusts its allocations to stocks and fixed income over time is known as its glide path.
 Check to see how the fund invests over time and ramps down its equity exposure as retirement nears.
 Some invest more heavily in stocks throughout the life of the fund in the belief that a higher equity position--and the higher returns that typically come along with stocks--is necessary to ensure that investors don't outlive their savings.